 Before you add messages or channels, you have to select the CAN port.
-To select the port simply click on appropriate CAN tab.
+To select the port simply click on appropriate CAN port tab.

 Numbers of tabs depend on selected ports in CAN HW setup.

 CAN speed - baud rate